tameroski/Lorem-Pastum/Readme.md

 # Lorem Pastum

-A Chrome extension to paste Lorem Ipsum text in input fields an textareas, directly from Chrome's context menu.
+A Chrome extension to paste Lorem Ipsum texts of different sizes in input fields and textareas, using the contextual menu (right-click).
+Also works with some javascript editors like CKEditor or TinyMCE.

 ![Actions available from the context menu](/images/context-menu.jpg)

-Inspired from Sam Sudar's [Biotool](https://gist.github.com/srsudar/e9a41228f06f32f272a2)
+Inspired from Sam Sudar's [Biotool](https://github.com/srsudar/biotool)

 Built using [Yeoman's Chrome Extension generator](https://github.com/yeoman/generator-chrome-extension)